 This forms into a gel.
 The gel is considered a viscoelastic material with some solid properties.
 This makes it ideal for mimicking the attributes of a wiggly, slimy worm.

-What you’ll need to how to make jello worms with straws
+What you’ll need to how to make jello worms

 - 1 box of flavored gelatin (we used grape)

 - Milk or cream (1/2 a cup) (you could also use non-dairy creamer)